cedricstrobel/DASC_Project1/README.md

   Overview of the project (this file).

 ## Contributors
-- Group 28 – Andrew Mendez & teammates
+- Group 28 – Andrew Mendez & Cedric Strobel
 ---